mbaumer/us_hep_funding/docs/_states/KS.md

 # KS -- Sen. Jerry Moran (R) and  Sen. Pat Roberts (R)
 ## Committees
+Jerry Moran is the #2 Republican on the Senate Commerce Subcommittee on Science and Space

+Jerry Moran is the #9 Republican on the Senate Committee on Appropriations

 Jerry Moran is the #6 Republican on the Senate Committee on Commerce, Science, and Transportation

-Jerry Moran is the #9 Republican on the Senate Committee on Appropriations

 Pat Roberts is not on any of our key committees